Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV: Systematic uncertainties

 \textit{\PQb tagging efficiency uncertainty:} As described in Section \ref{sec:method}, an efficiency correction is applied to account for the bias introduced by the use of \PQb tagging.
 This correction is calculated from the \PYTHIA{8} CP5 simulation.
 To account for differences in the \PQb tagging performance between the simulation and the data, scale factors are applied to the data prior to the unfolding.
 We assign an uncertainty in the \PQb tagging efficiency by varying the scale factors within their uncertainty.

 \textit{Residual background subtraction uncertainties:} We consider two sources of systematic uncertainty related to the method used for the subtraction of the residual gluon, light-quark, and \PQc quark jet components, as well as jets including more than one \PQb quark, from the \PQb-tagged jet collection.
 In one case, we replace the nominal templates based on \PYTHIA{8} CP5 simulated events with the ones derived from the \HERWIG{7} CH3 generator, which affects the template shapes.
+The estimated fraction of \PQb jets in the data sample is found to be higher when using the \HERWIG{7} CH3 templates.
 In the other case, we vary the MC fraction of light+\PQc relative to the single-\PQb jets in the simulation.
 This corresponds to an up and down variation of the fraction by 100\% before the two templates are combined, as described in Section \ref{sec:method}.
 In both cases, a new single-\PQb jet fraction is extracted and propagated.
 We then compare these variations with the nominal distributions and extract the \PQb jet fraction and light+\PQc misidentification rate uncertainties, respectively.
 Each of these pieces is considered to be independent from each other.

 The size of the systematic uncertainties is presented in Fig.~\ref{fig:syst_incl} for inclusive jets and Fig.~\ref{fig:syst_btag} for single-\PQb jets.
 The leading uncertainties for both samples of jets are related to the physics model, which affects the detector response at the substructure and full jet levels.
 Namely, the shower and hadronization model, the parton shower scale and the model dependence of the \PQb jet fraction are dominant, reaching up to 14\% uncertainty for inclusive jets and 20\% for \PQb jets, with the exception of the smallest \rg (largest $\ln(R/\rg)$) bin.
 An improved description of the MC generators could improve these uncertainties in the future.
 In the case of \PQb jets, we also observe the \PQb tagging efficiency uncertainty become important, especially in the small \zch region.